georgematos/curso-fundamentos-flutter/README.md

-# todo
+# ToDo

-A new Flutter project.
+A mini Flutter project for training the it's fundamentals.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project follow the exemple of course of Balta.io from Youtube.

 A few resources to get you started if this is your first Flutter project: